What payment methods can I use? Can I purchase Spine Essential now and upgrade to Professional later?

 The purchase page

-allows you to pay with credit or debit cards: Visa, MasterCard, JCB, Discover, and Diners Club.
-Unfortunately we do not accept American Expresss and can no longer accept PayPal or Alipay.
+allows you to pay with credit or debit cards (Visa, MasterCard, JCB, Discover, Diners Club) or Alipay.
+Unfortunately we cannot accept American Expresss (Amex) or PayPal.
 Orders over $1,000 have the option to pay via a bank wire transfer.
 Please contact us

 for bank wire transfer details.